Detection of Performance Interference Among Network Slices in 5G/6G Systems: Numerical Studies

-Figs.~\ref{fig:exact-var4} and \ref{fig:exact-var10} plot (a) the fraction of correctly identified resources and respective sharing NSs (\texttt{Exact (FA)} and \texttt{Exact (FA-max)} in the figures) and (b) the fraction of resources covered by a covering discussed earlier (\texttt{Covered (FA)} and \texttt{Covered (FA-max)}) as a function of the weight $w_S$ for four different sample sizes $T$ and two different values of $\sigma^2$.
-The difference between \texttt{FA} and \texttt{FA-max} is the correlation coefficients used in the algorithm: \texttt{FA} uses the Spearman's rank correlation coefficient (SRCC), and \texttt{FA-max} adopts the maximum between Pearson correlation coefficient (PCC) and SRCC.
-In general, although the results are not shown for PCCs, we find that PCCs lead to slightly worse performance than SRCCs when the weight $w_S$ is small or the sample size $T$ is small.
-On the other hand, both \texttt{FA} and \texttt{FA-max} display comparable performance.
-We provide a more detailed comparison between PCCs and SRCCs in Section~\ref{subsec:CorrCoeff}.
+Fig.~\ref{fig:exact-var10} plots (i) the fraction of correctly identified resources and respective sharing NSs (\texttt{Exact (Orig)} and \texttt{Exact (Sym)} in the figures) and (ii) the fraction of resources covered by a covering discussed earlier (\texttt{Covered (Orig)} and \texttt{Covered (Sym)}) as a function of the weight $w_S$ for four different sample sizes $T$.
+The difference between \texttt{(Orig)} and \texttt{(Sym)} is that for \texttt{(Orig)} the original measurements prior to symmetrization are used and \texttt{(Sym)} uses symmetrized measurements discussed in Section~\ref{subsec:SymVsAsym}.
+The plots show that when either the weight $w_S$ or the number of measurements $T$ is small, using symmetrized measurements is beneficial and leads to a significant improvement in accuracy.
+However, as both $w_S$ and $T$ become larger, the benefits are only marginal or vanish entirely.
+This is consistent with our intuition explained earlier.

-It is clear from the figures that, as expected, the accuracy of the algorithm improves with the number of samples $T$.
-This can be attributed to two major reasons: first, when the sample size $T$ is too small, the provided measurements may not be sufficient to allow the algorithm to see all existing interference patterns among NSs and, as a result, the algorithm fails to identify some shared resources due to insufficient observations.
+It is clear from the plots that, as expected, the accuracy of the algorithm improves with the number of samples $T$.
+This can be attributed to two main reasons: first, when the sample size $T$ is too small, the provided measurements may not be sufficient to allow the algorithm to see all existing interference patterns among NSs and, as a result, the algorithm fails to identify some shared resources due to insufficient observations.
 Second, as we will show in the following section, when the sample size is small, pairwise correlation coefficients used to construct the interference graph tend to be noisy with larger variance.
 Consequently, it becomes difficult to correctly identify pairwise interference, leading to missing edges between NSs in the interference graph produced in Stage 1.
 This naturally causes the algorithm to miss the corresponding shared resources.